ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_sve2/_next-steps.md

 # ================================================================================

 next_step_guidance: >
-   Proceed to Get Started with Arm Mobile Studio to continue learning about Android performance analysis.
+   Proceed to Get Started with Arm Performance Studio for mobile to continue learning about Android performance analysis.

 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.